Los Angeles Area Chamber of Commerce: Early history

 Frank Wiggins, the superintendent of events, conceived of the idea and pushed to feature California agricultural products at large national and international exhibitions; attracting nationwide fame to Los Angeles.
 Wiggins conceived of larger than life sized walnut elephant for the 1893 Chicago World's Fair.
 850 pounds of unusually large California walnuts covered a wire framework to create the animal.
 It achieved lasting fame for the city and the Chamber.
 Displays like the elephant demonstrated that Southern California offered more than climate, but that it produced a variety of marketable items.

 In addition to exhibitions, the Chamber encouraged grass roots investments in several manufacturing enterprises.
 Beet sugar manufacture benefited from technological advancements that encouraged its growth.
 By the end of the 20th century local factories produced 15,000 tons of sugar per year valued at $1,300,000.
 These industries received a boost with the discovery of oil and the introduction of electric power generated from water.
 The chamber attracted aircraft manufacturing in 1920 through its support of international air meets at Dominguez field and communication of meteorological information that made flights safer for pilots.
 The local livestock market received a boost when the Chamber collaborated with Chicago entrepreneurs in 1921 to create an area called the Central Manufacturing District and Los Angeles Junction Railway.

 After World War II, the Chamber transitioned from organization that sought to attract new business to Los Angeles County into one that now worked to address modern issues associated with a major metropolitan center.
 The organization converted from a county-sponsored organization to a private business organization funded solely by its members.
 Its advocacy efforts started to include issues that also affected the four other surrounding counties.
 In 1967, the Chamber changed its name to the Los Angeles Area Chamber of Commerce.

 Advocacy

 The Los Angeles Area Chamber of Commerce takes up key issues that affect the business community in Los Angeles.
 These issues include affordable Health Care, Affordable Housing, Disaster Preparedness, Economic Development, Education & Workforce Development, Homeland Security, Improving L.A.'s Business Climate, Industrial Land Use, LAX Modernization, and Reducing Traffic Congestion.
+Despite a business exodus from Downtown Los Angeles since the COVID-19 pandemic, the city's urban core is evolving as a cultural center with the world's largest showcase of architecture designed by Frank Gehry.